FummiTaksi/dog-application/terraform/README.md

 Ensure that you are on current gcloud project with `gcloud config get-value project`

-When using first time or when using new modules
+When using first time or when using new modules, create new bucket named `dog-application-tf-state` manually from GCP console, then run

 ```
 terraform init